 The graphic charter of a brand is very important when launching a business, and nothing should be left to chance.

-Just like the logo, slogan, and brand name, your color palette and fonts are branding features you'll need to choose precisely to create the whole universe of your brand.
+Just like the logo, slogan, and brand name, your color palette and fonts are branding features you’ll need to choose precisely to create the entire universe of your brand.

 To start with, consider two or three colors and two or three specific fonts, in different shades and shapes, to maintain consistency on all your pages, particularly for your online store.